Whether you see it as a threat or an opportunity, MRO procurement is changing, and success for your organisation will depend on how it adapts

 This forward-looking approach also needs to apply below the boardroom level and for those in involved in the maintenance, repairs and operations (MRO) procurement process there is an urgent need to face up to change and look to prosper.

-A recent survey by RS and the Chartered Institute of Procurement and Supply suggested that procurement professionals are aware of change, with 46% stating that they expect to see significant change in MRO procurement over the next five years.
+The 2017 Indirect Procurement report, conducted by RS and the Chartered Institute of Procurement and Supply suggested that procurement professionals are aware of change, with 46% stating that they expect to see significant change in MRO procurement over the next five years.
 However, in a follow-up webinar hosted in November last year, 97% of the attendees said that they were not testing new technology as part of a preventative maintenance strategy.

 This suggests that there is a lot to do for UK organisations to truly embrace change in their MRO strategy, but also points to opportunities to reduce costs for the most forward-thinking companies.
 “Change driven by technological advances is inevitable,” says Helen Alder, Head of Knowledge at CIPS.
 “The pace is picking up rapidly and any business that doesn’t adapt will struggle to survive.

 “In terms of MRO procurement, teams are challenged to think outside the box for different solutions,” she adds.
 “There is a need for the procurement function in an organisation to be more of an innovative, creative, solution-finding department rather than just controlling spending.”

 "The best approach for companies is to benchmark themselves against other organisations; to talk to them and learn what they are doing"Peter Malpas, President for EMEA, RS Components